 2. What are the categories of Data Subjects whose Personal Data will be transferred outside of the European Economic Area, Switzerland, and/or the United Kingdom?

-2.a Answer: Customer’s end users such as employees, students or other Data Subjects for which Customer wants to create certificates/accreditations.
+Answer: Customer’s end users such as employees, students or other Data Subjects for whom Customer creates certificates/accreditations.

 3. What are the categories of Personal Data transferred outside of the European Economic Area, Switzerland, and/or the United Kingdom?

-3.a Answer: Personal Data that is Processed in connection with the Services including, but not limited to, name, email, location, information on individual performance for which a certificate/accreditation will be granted.
+Answer: Personal Data Processed in connection with the Services, including, without limitation, name, email address, location, and information relating to individual performance for which a certificate/accreditation is issued.

 4. Will any Personal Data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, genetic data, or biometric data for the purpose of uniquely identifying a natural person, data concerning health or a person’s sex life or sexual orientation, or data relating to criminal convictions and offences be transferred outside of the European Economic Area, Switzerland, and/or the United Kingdom?
 If so, are there any restrictions or safeguards that fully take into consideration the nature of the data and the risks involved, such as for instance strict purpose limitation, access restrictions (including access only for staff having followed specialised training), keeping a record of access to the data, restrictions for onward transfers or additional security measures?